There are three ways to fax with Mac OS X.

 - Fax through a connected fax or multifunction printer

-- Fax From Mac OS X with the Apple fax / modem **only OS X 10.6.8 and earlier**
+- Fax From Mac OS X with a fax/modem

 - Sources and Additional Resources